 Why I reject Christianity; what I now believe

 As my immediate family and closest friends already know, I decided last year to reject the Christian world view.
 My reason is simple: not enough evidence.
-The Bible is not consistent with itself, let alone with what we can observe of reality, be it history, science, or the reality of suffering all over the world.
+The Bible is not consistent with itself, let alone with what we can observe of reality, including history, science, and the reality of suffering all over the world.
 There is no strong evidence that Jesus is who the Bible claims he is, or that he rose from the dead.
 Some Christians point to a personal experience of positive change in their lives as evidence.
 But that doesn't lend any weight to Christianity, because people of all religions claim to have experiences which they interpret as validation of their religion.
 And faith, which is belief without sufficient evidence, is a cop-out.

 Of course, these are just assertions, and my rejection of Christianity would not be rational if I didn't back those assertions up.
 The nice thing about the Web is that I can simply link to some more detailed treatments of these subjects.
 So here are a few links to get you started.
 I may not agree with all of these authors on every single point, but I'm in substantial agreement with them.